The Public Prosecutor of the Republic of North Macedonia, Nenad Saveski, was born on July 22, 1976.

-Ljubomir Joveski was elected as Public Prosecutor of the Republic of North Macedonia on 25.12.2017.
+Nenad Saveski was elected Public Prosecutor of the Republic of North Macedonia on March 18, 2026.

 The Public Prosecutor of the Republic of North Macedonia is an official appointed by the Assembly of the Republic of North Macedonia, upon a proposal of the Government of the Republic of North Macedonia, for a term of six years with a right to be reappointed.
 He/she is accountable for his/her work and the work of his/her public prosecutor’s office to the Assembly of the Republic of North Macedonia.